-All subsurface investigation and design efforts are handled by a Consultant who holds a contract with another DOTD section.
+For projects where all geotechnical work is done via contract (non-geotechnical retainer), all subsurface investigation and design efforts are handled by a Consultant who holds a contract with another DOTD section.
 The Consultant may be a subcontractor on another section's retainer contract.
 Alternatively, the Consultant may be a prime or subcontractor on a project-specific contract.
 For this type of scenario, several critical points should be kept in mind: